 We believe that collaboration between fields can lead to an acceleration of research.
 Our specific goal is to let Human Computer Interaction meet Material Science.
 In achieving this we want to push the limit of end-user interactive devices and make them malleable and reconfigurable on demand.

-Isabel Qamar is an EPSRC Research Fellow in Human Computer Interaction in the Bristol Interaction Group at the University of Bristol, UK.
+Isabel Qamar is an EPSRC Research Fellow in Human Computer Interaction in the Bristol Interaction Group at the University of Bristol, UK and is currently on secondment at CSAIL, Massachusetts Institute of Technology (MIT).
 She has a background in Aerospace Engineering and undertook her PhD within the Advanced Composites Collaboration for Innovation and Science (ACCIS) at Bristol developing 3D printed vascular networks for self-healing polymeric materials.

 Anne Roudaut is a lecturer in Computer Science, Leverhulme Trust fellow and co-leader of the Bristol Interaction Group.
 She spent two years at the Hasso Plattner Institute and did her Ph.D at Telecom ParisTech.
 Future interactive devices will vary in form factors and technologies and she has contributed seminal work on shape changing interfaces.
 Her research aims at shaping the software and hardware of these future devices.